top of page

 Sometimes the most honest version of yourself appears after the age when the world expects you to slow down.

-And clarity, once it arrives, is difficult to ignore.
+And clarity, once it arrives, is very difficult to walk away from.

 Whisper to Your Heart